BrainSpate Logo

 If possible, enable maintenance mode during the update.
 That will prevent visitors from accessing the site while changes are being made.

 As you can see, this process can be a little confusing for those without the technical know-how.
-So, if you’re not sure about the process, I suggest you consult with dedicated WooCommerce development experts.
+So, if you’re not sure about the process, we suggest you work with WooCommerce developers for hire from our team to get expert consultation.

 FAQs on How to Update WooCommerce